Who We Are

 Mi’kmaw Family and Children’s Services, Nova Scotia

-Koren Lightning-Earle, Board Member
+Koren Lightning, Board Member

 Kasohkowew Child Wellness Society, Alberta